Diébédo Francis Kéré: Other work

 Kéré has lectured and provided conceptual designs for projects in countries all over the world.
 His ideas were presented in the German Architecture Museum in Frankfurt and the Expo 2008.
 In Yemen he designed school building prototypes to fit the different climate regions of that country.
 Kéré designed a school and community centre for the village of Pouni in Burkina Faso.

 From October 2010 until January 2011 models and photos of Kéré's projects were featured at an exhibition entitled ‘Small Scale, Big Change: New Architectures of Social Engagement', at the Museum of Modern Art in New York City.
 In June 2010, Kéré took part at the International Congress of Architecture and Society in Pamplona, entitled ‘Architecture: more for less'.

 In 2014 Kéré participated to the exhibition Sensing Spaces at the Royal Academy of Arts.
 In 2016, his work was included in Alejandro Aravena's Venice Architecture Biennial, centered on low-tech construction techniques, traditional materials, and local knowledge.
 From November 2016 to March 2017 Kéré presented his first monographic exhibition "Francis Kéré.
 Radically Simple" in Munich at Architekturmuseum der TU Munich.
 In 2017, the Serpentine Galleries commissioned Kéré to design the Serpentine Pavilion in London.

 Kéré designed Sarbalé ke, a vibrant installation consisting of 12 towers, for the art program of the 2019 Coachella Valley Music and Arts Festival.

+In 2024, Kéré’s design proposal for the Las Vegas Museum of Art was granted approval.
+Construction is planned to begin before 2027, with projected completion in 2028.